UniMath/agda-unimath/src/metric-spaces/saturated-complete-metric-space-of-cauchy-approximations-in-a-saturated-complete-metric-space.lagda.md

   {l1 l2 : Level} (A : Saturated-Complete-Metric-Space l1 l2)
   where

-  is-saturated-metric-space-cauchy-approximations-Saturated-Complete-Metric-Space :
+  is-saturated-metric-space-of-cauchy-approximations-Saturated-Complete-Metric-Space :
     is-saturated-Metric-Space
-      (metric-space-cauchy-approximations-Saturated-Complete-Metric-Space A)
+      (metric-space-of-cauchy-approximations-Saturated-Complete-Metric-Space A)
-  is-saturated-metric-space-cauchy-approximations-Saturated-Complete-Metric-Space =
+  is-saturated-metric-space-of-cauchy-approximations-Saturated-Complete-Metric-Space =
-    is-saturated-metric-space-cauchy-approximations-is-saturated-Metric-Space
+    is-saturated-metric-space-of-cauchy-approximations-is-saturated-Metric-Space
       ( metric-space-Saturated-Complete-Metric-Space A)
       ( is-saturated-metric-space-Saturated-Complete-Metric-Space A)
 ```